ducdan/SyllableDistribution/readme.md

-This project is to:
+#Tones and Syllables Distribution
-    Get a t distibrution of the 6 tones in the Vietnamese language.
+* Get the distribution of the 6 tones in the Vietnamese language.
-    Calculate distribution of how many syllable long word are in Vietnamese. (i.e. "em ở_đâu" is 3 syllables 2 words).
-    Of course here we assume the input data have correctly grouped the syllables into words.
+* Calculate distribution of how many syllable long word are in Vietnamese. (i.e. "em ở_đâu" is 3 syllables 2 words).
+Here we assume the input data have correctly grouped the syllables into words.

+#Example

+Input: *"em cực_kỳ dễ_thương"*
+Output:
+* Number of words belongs to NGA is 1
+* Number of words belongs to NGA is 1
+* Number of words belongs to NGA is 1
+* Number of words belongs to NGA is 1

+##Usage

 For example:
 	Input: em cực_kỳ dễ_thương